tanveer-ahmad74/python_automate_stuff/README.md

   3.For doing AutomateGoogleSearch U have to install selenium First
-    https://sites.google.com/a/chromium.org/chromedriver/downloads go to this URl and download WebDriver for Chrome i m using linux so i download linux and add this according to the setting after that install this [sudo apt-get install chromium-chromedriver] as well
+    https://sites.google.com/a/chromium.org/chromedriver/downloads go to this URl and download WebDriver for Chrome i m using linux so i downloaded linux related file and add this according to the path where it is exist after that install this [sudo apt-get install chromium-chromedriver] as well